khannasarthak/khannasarthak.github.io/_posts/2017-06-30-Coding-Challenge-Week-One.md

 NEVER USE under root for distance, just keep everything in square.
 2^(0.5) makes things very very difficult with the extra precision.
 ALWAYS DRAW THE FIGURE AND DESGIN THE ALGORITHM.
 [Reference](http://www.geeksforgeeks.org/check-given-four-points-form-square/)

-Try to solve this suing itertools and combinations:
+Try to solve this using itertools and combinations:
 ```python
 class Solution(object):
 def validSquare(self, p1, p2, p3, p4):